 Sony’s PS5 might divide opinion on its looks, but there's no question it’s one seriously impressive gaming machine.
-For $499 (£449 in the U.K.) you can get a 4K console that you’d need to spend well over $1,500 if you were to build an equivalent gaming PC.
+For $499 (£449 in the U.K.) you can get a 4K console that you’d need to spend well over $1,500 if you wanted to buy one of the best gaming PCs or build an equivalent yourself.

 Then there’s the $399 (£359) PS5 Digital Edition, which offers the same power as the standard console only it drops the Blu-ray drive.
 And with speedy a PCIe 4.0 SSD, both machines are packed with proper next-generation tech for less than $500.
 Sounds like a bargain, right?
 Well not quite.